californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Riding on sidewalks accounts for more than half of the tickets issued for electric scooter riders in California.

-There are four ways to respond to a California traffic ticket.
-You can:
+There are four ways individuals may respond to being issued a California traffic ticket, including:

-Paying a traffic ticket is an admission of guilt for the violation on the form.
-It also means you are waiving your right to challenge the ticket in court.
-Doing this may lead to the suspension of your driving license depending on your previous driving record.
-It may also increase your auto insurance rates.
-However, it helps you avoid going to court.
+While paying a traffic ticket is considered an admission of guilt for the violation on the form, it is an option for motorists seeking to resolve a ticket without contesting it in court.
+However, depending on their previous driving record, this may lead to the suspension of their driving license.
+It may also impact auto insurance rates.

-If you are currently unable to pay your traffic ticket, you may request an extension.
-An extension is only possible if requested before the traffic ticket due date.
-The court may also grant an extension on traffic ticket payment plan, court date, and traffic school completion date.
+Persons who are currently unable to pay their traffic tickets may request an extension.
+An extension is usually only possible if requested before the traffic ticket due date.
+The court may also grant an extension on the traffic ticket payment plan, court date, and traffic school completion date.

 Attending a traffic school can help keep a traffic ticket off your DMV (Department of Motor Vehicles) record.
-However, this option is only available if you are eligible.
-To be eligible for traffic school in California, you must:
+However, this option is only available to eligible persons.
+To be eligible for traffic school in California, the motorist may be required to:

 • Have a citation for a moving violation